qupath/qupath-docs/docs/deep/stardist.md

 ### Use CUDA

-If you have a recent NVIDIA graphics card, you *might* benefit from running StarDist using CUDA.
+If you have a recent NVIDIA graphics card, you might benefit from running StarDist using CUDA.
-This is possible with both OpenCV and TensorFlow -- although I have found it easier to set up with OpenCV.

-To do this, build QuPath from source as described in {ref}`building-gpu`.
-If your GPU-friendly build of QuPath is able to detect CUDA support through OpenCV, it will be used automatically.
+The best way to do this is to use TensorFlow via Deep Java Library, as described above.

 ### Use OpenVINO